As an international student, you will need valid immigration documents to live and study in Canada.

 Be diligent about your immigration status!

-- If you haven't already, create your Immigration Refugees and Citizenship Canada (IRCC) online account and familiarize yourself with the online application system.
+- If you haven’t already, create your IRCC online account and familiarize yourself with the online application system.

 - Keep a record of the expiry dates of your Passport and your Study Permit.